 Vhembe TVET College was established in 1963 under the name Bantu State School.
 In 1967 the school was then named Bantu Trade School due to its diversity.

 The economic activity in the area is characterized by small enterprises, e.g. agricultural activities, tourism and mining, car servicing, and welding; distributed among the rural settlement.
-Unemployment and poverty and inequality are huge problems.
+Unemployment, poverty and inequality are huge problems in this area.
 The unemployment rate is incredibly high, much more than the provincial average.
 There is shortage of infrastructure and big industries for the placement of students and lecturers.